stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 where n = number of new cases, and p = number of prior cases.

-We can perform a rough simulation to derive the R0 value for New York City (NYC), where the current number of cases is 151,061 (as of April 8, 2020).
+We can perform a rough simulation to derive the R0 value for New York City (NYC), where the current number of cases is 291,996 (as of April 28, 2020).
 Using the CDC data we find that the first confirmed case was February 10th.
-The number of days from Feb 10 to April 8 is 58.
-Simulating the R0 model we find that for NYC the R0 = 1.23.
+The number of days from Feb 10 to April 8 is 78 days.
+Simulating the R0 model we find that for NYC the R0 = 1.17.
+Note: the seasonal flu is 0.9-2.1.
 Our Matlab analysis can be found [here](https://github.com/dsbc2020/ml_training/tree/master/notebooks/Examples/coronavirus/matlab/R0_model).
 <p align="center">
 	<img src="matlab/R0_model/R0_model_Figure_1.png" width=600>
 </p>